 At the “Westfield Style Tour,” Stacy London, from What Not To Wear, described San Diego’s style as healthy, colorful, and cheerful and that made me think that the jewel tones for fall and winter will fit perfectly!
 Some key pieces to buy while visiting San Diego would be, colored denim, a casual-chic jacket, or a gem colored holiday dress.

-Some of these items can be found at various boutiques around San Diego:
+Some of these items can be found at various boutiques around San Diego after the break.

-Get ready to enjoy a fun and warm fall weekend in San Diego with these great things to do:
+Get ready to enjoy a fun and warm fall weekend in San Diego with these great things to do after the break.

-While picking an event to attend each day and/or night can be a difficult decision, here are two events you don’t want to miss:
+While picking an event to attend each day and/or night can be a difficult decision, after the break are two events you don’t want to miss!

 Mild ocean breezes and rolling waves are always in season at San Diego beaches.
 In the fall, the weather is still warm enough to hit the surf, and even better, a great time to discover the secret world of tide pools.
 There’s no telling what tiny creatures you’ll encounter in these incredible little ecosystems teeming with life along San Diego’s shoreline.
 It all happens when the tide rolls out – shallow pools form around the rocks and become a home to tiny octopuses, colorful sea stars, hardy Hermit crabs and other remarkable critters.
 And that’s just what’s visible to the naked eye.